ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

   <img alt="ACMECorp JTs" src="../assets/img//controller_jt_list.png" />
 </a>

-* Select the `DevOps Workflow` job template by clicking on the checknbpox next to it
+* Select the `DevOps Workflow` job template by clicking on the checkbox next to it.
 * Click on the `Visualizer` button located at the right-hand side of the `DevOps Workflow` job template.

 <!-- ![DevOps Workflow button](../assets/img/controller_devops_visualizer.png) -->